 Keep your GPU clean

 Make sure your GPU physically stays clean, too.
 Any dust and dirt can block your GPU from getting the air it needs to keep from overheating.

 Be careful when cleaning your GPU because there are fragile parts.
 You don’t want to add more dirt or dust to it.

 Ensure that the computer is off before you check your GPU for dirt and dust and before you clean it.

 Make sure you clean your GPU on a clean surface and wash your hands before handling it.
 Use a dry cotton swab or another gentle item to clean the GPU.

 Do a cleaning regularly, even if it looks like your GPU doesn’t need one.
 The less dust and dirt you let build up, the better your GPU will run, and the less risk you will have of it overheating.

 You should also keep your computer on a hard, flat surface that gives your GPU room to have airflow to and from it.

 If you have it sitting on a bed, a blanket, or other soft surfaces that cover the bottom of your computer, your GPU won’t get enough airflow.

 And keep it in a temperature-controlled environment and out of direct sunlight.

 If you’re not sure how to clean your GPU, you can always send it to a computer shop in your area to get it cleaned.

 You can also get the shop to advise you on how to clean your GPU at home later on.

-Make sure the cooling fans are doing its thing
+Make sure the cooling fans are doing their thing

 Faulty cooling fans can be disastrous.
 Check them carefully to make sure that they are spinning up properly when your graphics card or GPU gets hot.

 If you notice that your fans don’t spin up aggressively and become noisy when your GPU temperatures get up there, it could be that your fans require replacing.

 Another reason for inadequate fan speeds is a buggy graphics card BIOS or software that isn’t configured correctly.